shawnbrown/datatest/docs/intro.rst

     been temporarily removed.
 A comprehensive introduction will be rewritten once the new features have been fully implemented.

-    For now, please refer to the :doc:`api` for development build documentation.
+    For now, please refer to the :doc:`unittest_style_api` for development build documentation.

 Basic Example